harrydg1/ha-alarm-clock/README.md

-# ha-alarm-clock
+# ha-alarm-clock v2
-A fully functional alarm clock for home assistant.
+A fully functional alarm clock for home assistant version 2.
 Yes, the enclosure is ugly, but it's still work in progress) Credit where credit's due: This was possible due to the immense help of BC547, if you know him ;)